opengeospatial/ogcapi-workshop/workshop/content/docs/overview-and-main-concepts.md

 - [OGC API - Maps](https://ogcapi.ogc.org/maps) offers a modern approach to the OGC Web Map Service (WMS) standard for provision map and raster content
 - [OGC API - Processes](https://ogcapi.ogc.org/processes) allows for processing tools to be called and combined from many sources and applied to data in other OGC API resources though a simple API
 - [OGC API - Tiles](https://ogcapi.ogc.org/tiles) provides extended functionality to other OGC API Standards to deliver vector tiles, map tiles, and other tiled data
+- [Moving Features](https://ogcapi.ogc.org/movingfeatures) defines an API that provides access to data representing features that move as rigid bodies
+- [OGC API - Records](https://ogcapi.ogc.org/records) provides discovery and access to metadata about geo spatial resources.

 ### OGC API building blocks